secretlycarl/onboarderr/README.md

 # ATTENTION
 If you're reading this, the repo recently had a big update that might break current installs, and makes some sections of the readme inaccurate.
-You no longer need to edit the `.env` file before running app.py for the first time.

-Setup is much easier now! just docker compose and tweak all initial settings on the site itself.
+Setup is much easier now! just docker compose (tweak mounts first on `ccompose.yml`) and set all initial settings on the site itself.

-The readme (and screenshots) are being updated.
+The readme is mostly accurate, but new screenshots will be added soon.

 [How to Update](https://github.com/secretlycarl/onboarderr?tab=readme-ov-file#updates)